1. Introduction

 3. Changes since 10.2.0

-There are separate subsections with summaries of the changes in the FS and drudg.
+There are separate subsections below with summaries of the changes in the FS and drudg.

 Clickable links such as #36 connect to specific issues reported at https://github.com/nvi-inc/fs/issues.